-Spawning occurs over a fairly wide temperature range (perhaps 0 - 10 C, although it is much easier to tell the temperature at which eggs occur than the temperature at which spawning occurs; in areas with strong vertical or horizontal temperature gradients there may be considerable differences).
-Within the North Sea, cod spawn at a time when temperature is stable and the differences in timing of about one month between the south and the north do not correspond to a difference in temperature (Fig. 5).
+than the temperature at which spawning occurs, in the areas with strong vertical or horizontal temperature gradients there may be considerable differences).
+Within the North Sea, cod spawn at a time when temperature is stable and the differences in timing of about 1 month between the south and the north do not correspond to a difference in temperature (Fig. 5).
+It is difficult to define or measure production timing as it may affect cod spawning.
+In the North Sea the Continuous Plankton Recorder shows a difference in timing of peak abundance of the zooplankton Calanus finmarchicus of 2 weeks between the north and south, which is similar to the difference in time of cod spawning.
+On the Scotian Shelf the timing of peak abundance of Calanus sp. in